wuzhuoming/CUHKPrototypeTunerV2/README.md

    ``num_epochs`` refers to the maximum or commonly-used number of epochs in your training, e.g. 40.

-2. Training program

-3. Directory of model checkpoint:
+2. Directory of model checkpoint:

    The directories storing model checkpoints are renamed to ``{trialID}-{trialEpochs}-{configID}``.
 You can track the trail with its unique trial ID or specific budget.